LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-04-jetbrains-compose.md

 ![](/assets/img/compose-desktop.png)

 You can find the code [here](https://gist.github.com/LouisDuboscq/dc14c0fae5ecebe2490f26bbc7b26129).

-## Under the hoods
+## Conclusion

-Jetbrains Compose is based on [skiko](https://github.com/JetBrains/skiko), a Jetbrains library powered by Kotlin Multiplatform.
+Under the hood Jetbrains Compose is based on [skiko](https://github.com/JetBrains/skiko), a Jetbrains library powered by Kotlin Multiplatform.

 Compose on desktop is available on Windows, Linux and mac OS.